mlabs-haskell/plutus-simple-model/README.md

 checkBalance (gives u1 val u2) $ sendValue u1 val u2
 ```

+If we want to check that user or script preserved the value we can set it up with `(owns user mempty)`.
 Because TypedValidator has instance of the HasAddress we can also check payments to/from scripts:

 ```haskell
 checkBalance (gives pkh prize gameScript) $ do { ... }
 ```

-See more examples at tests for Game and Counter scripts.
+See more examples at tests for `Game` and `Counter` scripts.

 ### How to use in unit tests